TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Xclasses/Index.rst

 .. warning::

    Using XCLASSes is risky: Your XCLASS may break if the underlying code is changed.
-If possible, you should use a hook instead of a XCLASS.
+Preferably use events or hooks to extend class functionality.
    For other limitations see :ref:`XClass limitations <xclasses-limitations>`

 If you need a hook or event that does not exist, feel free to submit